ParallelCS

 - Faculty backlash?
 Mitigated by openly bridging every project brief to official syllabus topics.

 - Cost runaway?
-Mitigated by a serverless, scale-to-zero architecture with a hard one-update-per-day cap.
+Mitigated by a serverless, scale-to-zero architecture capped at one instance, with the agentic curriculum engine hard-limited to one run per week.

 09 / 11